IIIF/website/source/event/2022/cambridge/schedule.md

 ## 2022 IIIF Annual Conference Schedule

-The outline schedules of the showcase and conference are available below, with specific conference presentations and abstracts listed further down.
+The outline schedules of the [showcase][showcase] and conference are available below, with specific conference presentations and abstracts listed further down.
 The exact timing of each day’s schedule is still subject to change.

 ### **Register**